torvalds/linux/Documentation/networking/device_drivers/intel/ixgb.rst

 FlowControl
 -----------
-:Valid Range: 0-3 (0=none, 1=Rx only, 2=Tx only, 3=Rx&Tx)
+:Valid Range: 0-3 (0=yesne, 1=Rx only, 2=Tx only, 3=Rx&Tx)
-:Default Value: 1 if no EEPROM, otherwise read from EEPROM
+:Default Value: 1 if yes EEPROM, otherwise read from EEPROM

     This parameter controls the automatic generation(Tx) and response(Rx) to Ethernet PAUSE frames.
 There are hardware bugs associated with enabling